JacquesCarette/Drasil/code/drasil-example/Drasil/SWHS/README.md

   - The main document body representation for the SWHS example

 Changes.hs
-  - A list of likely and unlikely changes to the SWHS example
+  - A list of likely and unlikely changes for the SWHS example

 Concepts.hs
-  - Example-specific concepts for SWHS
+  - SWHS's example-specific concepts

 DataDefs.hs
+  - SWHS's data definitions

+DataDesc.hs
-  - List of data definitions for SWHS
+  - The input data description for the SWHS input file

+GenDefs.hs
+  - SWHS's general definitions

 Generate.hs
   - A list of what should be generated

+IMods.hs
+  - SWHS's instance models

 Main.hs
   - Contains the main function which runs the generator

-Modules.hs
-  - A list of modules for SWHS's design document

 README.md
   - This file

+References.hs
+  - SWHS's references

+Requirements.hs
+  - A list of requirements (specifications) for the SWHS example

 RTrace.png
   - Requirements traceability graph

-Reqs.hs
+SystemContextFigure.png
-  - A list of requirement chunks for the SWHS example
+  - Figure for the documentation

 Tank.png
   - Figure of a tank for the SWHS documentation

-TModel1.hs
-  - Contains a theoretical model for the conservation of thermal energy

-TModel2.hs
-  - Contains a theoretical model for sensible heat energy

-TModel3.hs
+TMods.hs
-  - Contains a theoretical model for latent heat energy
+  - SWHS's theoretical models

 Unitals.hs
-  - Specific knowledge captured as UnitalChunks for SWHS
+  - SWHS's example-specific quantities